12/2025

 Interior Design

-The new design concept LESEN IM MOOR (translation: Reading in the moor) for the remodeling of the district library in Hamburg Rahlstedt creates a modern space offering a variety of atmospheres for reading, studying and relaxing.
+The new design concept LESEN IM MOOR (translation: Reading in the moor) for the remodeling of the district library in Hamburg Rahlstedt creates a welcoming space with a variety of atmospheres for reading, studying and relaxing.

-An open stairwell framed by translucent fabrics leads up to the upper floor, which measures approximately 155 m², creating a distinct spatial atmosphere in the stairwell and subtly separating the upper workspaces from one another.
-The colour scheme here shifts to autumnal shades of red and brown, with green as an accent colour.
+An open stairwell framed by translucent fabrics leads up to the upper floor, which measures approximately 155 aqm, creating a distinct spatial atmosphere in the stairwell and subtly separating the upper workspaces from one another.
+The colour scheme here shifts to shades of red and brown, with green as an accent colour.
+In addition to generous workspaces, this level accommodates an extensive magazine collection and the young adult section

 Client: Bücherhallen Hamburg